A 2-dimensional Geometry for Biological Time: Analysis of the model

 \subsection{Physical periodicity of compacified time}

-Since $\frac{d s_{\tau_i}(t)} {dt}$ provides the frequency of the biological rhythm, it is interesting to look for a simple analytical expression of the period associated.
-To do so, we perform a Taylor development (under the hypothesis $\tau'(\frac{t-t_b}{\tau_i})\gg R_e$) of the inverse of equation \ref{metric}, and as a result we obtain an approximation of the physical time associated with an iteration of the compacified time (the time between two heartbeats for example):
+Since $\frac{d} {dt} s_{\tau_i}(t)$ provides the frequency of the biological rhythm, it is interesting to look for a simple analytical expression of the period associated.
+To do so, we perform a Taylor development (under the hypothesis $\tau'\left(\frac{t-t_b}{\tau_i}\right)\gg R_e$) of the inverse of equation \ref{metric}, and as a result we obtain an approximation of the physical time associated with an iteration of the compacified time (the time between two heartbeats for example):

 We can observe several things here.
-First, for adults (i.e. : $\tau'(\frac{t-t_b}{\tau_i})\approx Cst$ and it doesn't depend on the size of the organism we consider) the result has the form $\tau_i \left( a+ b \sin( \omega_e t) \right)$ .
+First, for adults (i.e.: $\tau'\left(\frac{t-t_b}{\tau_i}\right)\simeq Cst$ and it does not depend on the size of the organism we consider) the result has the form $\tau_i \left( a+ b \sin\left( \omega_e t\right) \right)$.
 As a consequence, when we take different species, there is no variation of the ratio ($\frac{\tau_i b}{\tau_i a}$) between the continuous and the period components of the biological rates.
-Alternatively the ratio between the rates of the biological rhythm during the slow period of the physical rhythm (sleep for example) and during the fast period (wake) doesn't depend of the species either.
-This result holds experimentally (see for example \cite{savage2004} and \cite{mortola2004}). \\ On the other side, the relationship between this two rates is not linear in intraspecific variations (i.e.: when $\tau'$ is not constant, mainly during development), and the variation of the coefficient of the rhythmic component $\frac{R_e } {\tau'(\frac{t-t_b}{\tau_i})^2} $ is far greater than that of the steady (continuous) component $ \frac{1}{\tau'(\frac{t-t_b}{\tau_i})}$.
-This mathematical deduction agrees with experimental results, since \cite{massin2000}, for example, find that the continuous component varies like $t^{0.16}$ while the sinusoidal part (associated with the circadian rhythm ) varies like $t^{0.75}$ for humans (between 2 months and 15 years). \\
+Alternatively the ratio between the rates of the biological rhythm during the slow period of the physical rhythm (sleep for example) and during the fast period (wake) does not depend of the species either.
+This result holds experimentally (see for example \cite{savage2004} and \cite{mortola2004}).

+On the other side, the relationship between this two rates is not linear in intraspecific variations (i.e.: when $\tau'$ is not constant, mainly during development), and the variation of the coefficient of the rhythmic component ${R_e } {\tau'\left(\frac{t-t_b}{\tau_i}\right)^{-2}} $ is far greater than that of the steady (continuous) component $ {\tau'\left(\frac{t-t_b}{\tau_i}\right)^{-1}}$.
+This mathematical deduction agrees with experimental results, since \cite{massin2000}, for example, find that the continuous component varies like $t^{0.16}$ while the sinusoidal part (associated with the circadian rhythm ) varies like $t^{0.75}$ for humans (between 2 months and 15 years).